-- 1. Satisfactory completion of criminal background check pursuant to the BHSP licensing regulations (LAC 48:I.Chapter 56), La.
-R.S.
+- Satisfactory completion of criminal background check pursuant to the BHSP licensing regulations (LAC48:I.Chapter 56), La R.S.
 40:1203.1 et seq., La R.S.
-15:587 (as applicable), and any applicable state or federal law or regulation; - 2.
-Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services' Office of Inspector General; - 3.
-Direct care staff must not have a finding on the Louisiana State Adverse Action List; - 4.
-Pass a motor vehicle screen; - 5.
-Pass a TB test prior to employment; - 6.
-Pass drug screening tests as required by agency's policies and procedures;
+15:587 (as applicable), and any applicable state or federal law or regulation; - Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services' Office of Inspector General; - Direct care staff must not have a finding on the Louisiana State Adverse Action List; - Pass a motor vehicle screen; - Pass a TB test prior to employment;